FleekHQ/fleek-docs/docs/dfinity-hosting/troubleshooting.md

 ---
 # Troubleshooting

+## Dfinity-specific Limitations and Common Issues
+### File Size and Canister Storage Limit
+Currently, there is a temporary file size and storage limitation involved in Dfinity canisters.
+There is an approximate 2.5GB total canister storage limit (meaning, your entire repository can't go above that number).

+Secondly, there is a 2MB per-file size limit, independently of the total storage utilized on the canister.
+Usually, this doesn't affect **static sites**.
+However, it might affect files included and utilized in the website, such as **images, videos, gifs, audio**, or any file with tendency to go above 1MB.
+Media, naturally, is the most affected.

+To bypass this issue, you can **host and store files in Fleek's IPFS storage** and embed them into your Dfinity hosted site with their public URL.
+View our Storage [(documentation)](https://docs.fleek.co/storage/storage-app/) for more information.

 ## Build Troubleshooting Tips

 Before getting started on specific tips, the most important thing you should check first is to **build your file locally in the development environment**.
 If it builds locally, but not non Fleek, then you should verify dependencies and follow tips below.